iclita/logy/README.md

 ## Installation

 There is no need to install anything.
-If you want to skip the setup process and just use the tool, follow [this link](https://github.com/iulianclita/logy/releases) and use the build that is specific to your OS (Mac, Linux or Windows) and architecture (32 or 64 bit)
+If you want to skip the setup process and just use the tool, follow [this link](https://github.com/iulianclita/logy/releases) and use the build that is specific to your OS (Mac, Linux or Windows).
+All binaries were built against 64bit architectures.

 Otherwise clone the repository.
 This way you can contribute to the project :)